Orange-Wallet/flutter_injected_web3/README.md

 ```

 ## Additional information
-Special thanks to Trust Wallet for their implmentaion of Web3 Injection
+Special thanks to Trust Wallet for their implmentaion of Web3 Provider